JOURNALING WITH PT

 Wouldn’t that be something?
 That’s another- I guess that would be an idea for a short story or something.
 I’m sure it’s been done before by Steven Spielberg or Stephen King or one of the Stevens.

 Yeah so… A story about time that shifts from day to day.
-You don’t know where you’ll end up, Kinda like Quantum Leap.
+You don’t know where you’ll end up, Kind of like Quantum Leap.
 Quantum Leap had a whole intricate, I guess premise in addition to the time travelling bit.
 But , with this device and there’s always something to solve and you know, but just something different that you, you don’t know what’s going to happen.
 It could be like a Twilight Zone episode right where you wake up it’s one day in a certain year and then and then it happens that you’re somewhere else.
 But then it can be gradual right?
 Like it’s like a dream at first.
 You think you’re dreaming but what’s happening is that you’re actually shifting until you’re in this place or that; or the person is in this place or that until they can actually realize that can actually stay.
 And not in a Back to the Future thing where there’s a DeLorean or there’s some time device or what not.
 This is just, it’s just happening, because time is collapsing…upon itself… in such a way…that it’s affecting those who are not clairvoyant but it’s something that’s happening in the spirit realm.

 The Spirit World, the spirit world is causing a shift where it wants to manifest itself into the physical or something, Yes!
 I’m on to something here.
 I think it would be beautiful.
 I think it would be most beautiful.